yunakim999/yunakim999/README.md

 ## Hi I'm Yuna👋

-- 📈 7+ experience in KPI reporting, performance analysis and dashboard building
-- 🗒️ Expert in marketing analysis, data analysis, statistical modeling
+- 📈 Expert in data analysis, marketing analysis, statistical modeling
-- 👩‍💼 Extensive experience in working with cross-functional teams and managing a team of 5+
+- 📊 Enjoy visualizing data (Tableau, PowerBI, Domo)
 - 👯 M.S. in Business Analytics @UC Davis
 - 📧 Reach me at : yunakimm9429@gmail.com
 - 🤝 Connect or find more about what I did on : https://www.linkedin.com/in/yunakimm/